Cosmic-Chatter/Constellation/control_server/README.md

 #### Using the web console

-To create a `template` via the web console, navigate to the settings view.
+To create a `template` via the web console, navigate to the settings tab.
 In the Flexible Tracker section, select the `template` you want to edit, first creating it if necessary.
-Then, click the edit button to pop up the template editor.
+Then, click _Edit_ to pop up the template editor.
 The left column contains the possible collection type widgets.
 Click on one to add it to the current layout, and customize its parameters using the fields in the right column.

 With the left and right arrows, you can reorder how the widgets will appear.
 Because Flexible Tracker is a responsive web page, the exact arrangement of the widgets will depend on your device's screen size and shape.